KevinLiTian/Harvard_CS50_AI/0.Search/README.md

 #### [Greedy Best-First Search](https://www.javatpoint.com/ai-informed-search-algorithms#:~:text=Greedy%20best%2Dfirst%20search%20algorithm,the%20advantages%20of%20both%20algorithms.)

 At any time, choose the state that is closest to the goal as the next state (only consider the estimated cost to the goal), as estimated by a heuristic function h(n).
-However, it only consider the distance between the current node to the destination but not consider the cost to reach this node (g(n))
+However, it only consider the distance between the current node to the destination but not consider the cost to reach this node (g(n)).
+The greedy algorithm does not guarantee a shortest path

 <img width="678" alt="Screen Shot 2022-06-19 at 8 55 53 PM" src="https://user-images.githubusercontent.com/98674104/174507683-67090988-940d-4a4e-b045-0ac985f4fb4c.png">